 A trend line is a mathematical equation that describes the relationship between two variables.
 It is produced from raw data obtained by measurement or testing.
-The simplest and most common trend line equations are linear, or straight.
+The simplest and most common trend line equations are linear, or straight, lines.
 Once you know the trend line equation for the relationship between two variables, you can easily predict what the value of one variable will be for any given value of the other variable.

 Predicting a Value

 Decide which of the two variables you want to predict.
 You will assign a number value to the other, predictive, variable.
 So to predict blood pressure, you would choose salt intake as the predictive variable you assign a number to.

 Rearrange the equation, if necessary, so the variable you want to predict is alone on one side of the equal sign.
-To predict blood pressure at a given level of salt intake you would leave the equation as Blood Pressure = M x Salt Intake + B. However, to predict the salt intake of a person with a specific blood pressure, you would rearrange the equation to Salt Intake = (Blood Pressure—B) ÷ M.
+To predict blood pressure at a given level of salt intake you would leave the equation as Blood Pressure = m x Salt Intake + b.
+However, to predict the salt intake of a person with a specific blood pressure, you would rearrange the equation to Salt Intake = (Blood Pressure - b) ÷ m.

 Substitute the chosen numerical value of the predictive variable into the equation.
 Using a calculator, solve the equation to find the predicted value of the other variable.